All of my funds are raised.

 - Showing me that it is possible to love a youth group again.
 I've been attending my friend's youth group sporadically for the past few months, and quite honestly didn't expect to go back after the first visit.
 I only accepted her invitation because I felt bad refusing, but little did I know that God had other plans for me.
 It's refreshing for once to go into a group of people where I genuinely feel comfortable being myself, despite the fact that I know no one.
 After my experience with the previous youth group I attended, I truly believed I would never go back into a youth group.
 I'm glad to have been proven wrong.

-e is.
+- Mountains.
+Honestly, is there anything more beautiful than the mountains?
+I don't think there is.
 I was lucky enough to spend my weekend in Banner Elk with the aforementioned youth group, and not only did I get to see the mountains in all their glory, but they were covered in snow.

 He knows how great the little things mean to me, and chooses to bless me through my quirks.
 Be it a moment of breathing in mountain air or realizing there is a place where I belong, Christ is constantly showing his love for me through the little things, a little surprise each and every day.